appleschaussaa/Challenge-2/README.md

 ### What I learned
 ​
 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+Honestly thought I had a handle on everything until the night before it was due and things started falling apart.
+Will focus on the small details of the acceptance criteria moving forward.

 ### Continued development